We want you to feel at home

 I enjoy spending time with my very supportive husband and two children.
 I love to cook, practice yoga, and explore the outdoors.
 A fun fact about me is that two of my great, great aunts graduated from the Women’s Medical College of Pennsylvania, the first medical school for women in this country, and one founded the Lillian Harris Memorial Hospital for women in Korea in 1901 where she served as a medical missionary.

-Dr. Mary was born in Johnstown, PA.
-She received her BS degree from the University of Pittsburgh at Johnstown where she graduated summa cum laude.
-She attended the University of Maryland and received her Doctor of Medicine degree.
-From Maryland she moved south to Savannah, Georgia to complete her residency program at the Mercer University School of Medicine, Memorial University Medical Center.
-She was awarded Resident of the Year during her chief year of residency.
-Since that time she has been practicing in the Annapolis area.
+I was born in Johnstown, PA.
+I received my BS degree from the University of Pittsburgh at Johnstown where I graduated summa cum laude.
+I attended the University of Maryland and received my Doctor of Medicine degree.
+From Maryland I moved south to Savannah, Georgia to complete my residency program at the Mercer University School of Medicine, Memorial University Medical Center.
+I was awarded Resident of the Year during my chief year of residency.
+Since that time I have been practicing in the Annapolis area.

-Some of Dr. Mary’s favorite things are delivering babies, her husband Chris and daughter, cooking, “cookies and cream” ice cream, and the band the Counting Crows.
+Some of my favorite things are delivering babies, my husband Chris and daughter, cooking, “cookies and cream” ice cream, and the band the Counting Crows.

 Kristy Markwood has been the medical receptionist with Dr. Wolf since the practice began in January of 2009.
 Kristy is very friendly, outgoing and uses her warm personality to welcome those individuals who come into contact with the office.
 Her greatest compassion is to relate with people on a personal level.
 Kristy hopes that everyone who comes to the office will feel welcomed and leave knowing that they are important and have had a special experience at the office.
 Kristy is also an AFFA Certified Fitness Trainer with 21 years of experience leading fitness and personal training.
 Kristy is an artist and has completed studies in the Associate of Arts Curriculum.
 She has had several art pieces entered into art shows at the local college.
 Kristy lives with her husband and is a mother of three adult children and a grandmother.
 When not at the office, she loves to go boating, fishing and to paint.